Kensleemoy/SeniorDesign/docs/index.md

 <img src="assets/about-us.png"/>

-## What we worked on
+## Development Overview
-We worked as a team and employed the AGILE process, meeting at least once a week to coordinate and troubleshoot any issues that arose.
+We worked as a team and followed Agile techniques, meeting at least once a week to coordinate and troubleshoot any issues that arose.
+This also kept us on track to meet given deadlines.
 We split up the work into 3 main parts: UI, API calls, and features.
 This allowed us to work fairly independently to provide a finished product in a reasonable amount of time.